-The oversight and monitoring of AIPL's suppliers are performed by the GFS oversight functions, reporting into the GFS Supplier Oversight Committee.
-The GFS Supplier Oversight Committee has a reporting and escalation relationship with the Aviva Investors Supplier Governance Committee.
-Matters to be reported to the Board would include: details of any significant operational breach of regulation, legislation or any of the operational risk policies or standards; and key operational risks outside of tolerance.
+The oversight and monitoring of AIPL's outsource providers are performed by the GFS oversight functions, reporting into the GFS Supplier Oversight Committee.
+The GFS Supplier Oversight Committee ultimately has a reporting and escalation relationship with the Operations and Oversight Committee, a personal committee of the Aviva Investors Chief Operating Officer.
+Matters reported to the Board include details of any significant operational breach of regulation, legislation or any of the operational risk policies or standards, and key operational risks outside of tolerance.